This article covers the basic needs for working from home.

 Do you have a computer you can use for remote work?

-This can be a University-provided laptop, or a personal desktop at home.
+This can be a University-provided laptop, or a personal computer at home.

 If you're using a personal computer there are a couple of things to check before logging into University resources:

 - Ensure that it is running the most recent operating system available (Windows 10 or OS X Mojave or newer) and has the most recent updates applied.

 - An anti-virus program should be installed and running.
 If you don't have one installed you can download Symantec for free as a staff member:

 Is your internet connection stable?